 You could almost set your compass by the direction I went when Dad parked our family car.
 That destination was Paulson’s Drug on Main Street.

 Besides using my weekly quarter to get some penny candy and a plastic toy soldier or two……I just HAD to preserve 10 or 12 cents so that I could get the latest copy of my hero’s comic book……..RICHIE RICH (“The Poor Little Rich Boy”).
-It’s fascinating what “trips the trigger” of each child’s interest in fantasy, but for me, it was the on-going saga of this very nice little boy who had EVERYthing one could think of; including his own English butler named, Cadbury.
-I was always taken by the way the artist (Ernie Colon) depicted Richie Rich as coming from a family of great character and morals who taught him to not be affected to the negative by all this money he had at his fingertips each day.
+It’s fascinating what “trips the trigger” of each child’s interest in fantasy, but for me, it was the on-going saga of this very nice little boy who had all the money in the world and everything one could think of; including his own English butler named, Cadbury.
+I was always taken by the way the artist (Ernie Colon) depicted Richie Rich as coming from a family of not only great wealth, but, more importantly, great character and morals who taught him to not be affected to the negative by all this money he had at his fingertips each day.
 Even as a child, I was taken by the gentleness of this little boy who regularly reached out to others with his millions to help someone in need.

 With any pennies I had left over from those wonderful Saturday evenings, I’d pocket them till we arrived home so I could play some more with the gift my Aunt Doris and Lew Hawley gave to me.
 It was a metal “Wild West Coin Bank” that was a ton of fun to “save” with.
 You’d load a coin horizontally on top of the “gun”.
-Aim, and then, when trigger is pulled, the coin shoots off the hat of the bank robber as it flies inside the coin bank.
+I would carefully take aim, and then, when the trigger was pulled, the coin shot off the hat of the bank robber as it flew inside the coin bank.
 The bank robber’s hat and arms were one piece, so as the hat got shot off, the bad guy’s arms went up in the air as the crook surrendered.
 I managed to save some coinage in that cute bank, but then, as well as now, my motto is this………..“For me, money really talks, it says GOODBYE!!!”
 So says this Norwegian Farmer’s Son. 😉